Huntington in Cabell County, West Virginia — The American South (Appalachia)

 Erected 1939 by Buford Chapter D.A.R.

 Topics and series.
 This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers.
 In addition, it is included in the Daughters of the American Revolution, and the Former U.S. Presidents: #07 Andrew Jackson series lists.
+A significant historical month for this entry is December 1787.

 Location.
 38° 25.152′ N, 82° 26.736′ W. Marker is in Huntington, West Virginia, in Cabell County.
-Marker is at the intersection of 5th Avenue and 8th Street on 5th Avenue.
+It is at the intersection of 5th Avenue and 8th Street on 5th Avenue.
 The marker is on the grounds of the Cabell County Courthouse.
 Touch for map.
 Marker is in this post office area: Huntington WV 25701, United States of America.
 Touch for directions.